 A resident flock of Scarlet Macaws feeds in the almond trees at the edge of the dunes, hence the name 'Playa Lapa,' meaning 'Beach of the Scarlet Macaw.'
 There is a migratory path through the canopy above Playa Lapa frequented by large troops of white faced capuchins monkeys, who can be seen daily feeding in the palm trees surrounding the house.
 Flocks of Amazon parrots are usually observed in the early morning and again at dusk.
 A variety of herons and egrets are found regularly feeding in the slough on small fish and lizards, while the shy and peaceable coatimundis play at the edge of the forest, occasionally lumbering from one side of the clearing to the other just off the back deck.

 Casa Playa Lapa is the fulfillment of a lifelong dream of its owners.
 Designed by engineer daughter, it is very comfortable, convenient, eco-friendly, and is situated in a remote part of Costa Rica that is well 'off the grid.'
 Power is supplied by a solar alternative energy system, providing conventional 110V 60-cycle American-ready electrical power.
-A unique solar hot water system in the roof ensures hot water in the house during afternoon hours, as well as an outdoor shower with propane hot water at any time of the day.
+A unique solar hot water system in the roof ensures hot water during afternoon hours, for comfortable bathing in the outdoor shower house.
 We also boast broadband satellite Internet and a wireless router to enable our guests to stay in touch with friends and family.
 High quality cookware, glassware, flatware and linens ensure that all your needs are accommodated.
 Typical Spanish architectural style security grills have been installed on all the windows and doors to enhance our guest's safety.
 In addition, bi-fold wooden shutters on the ten windows surrounding the living room permit the exclusion of ocean mist and rain as needed.

 A remote getaway, Playa Lapa is truly a unique destination in and of itself.
 Its proximity to Corcovado National Park, while enhancing its attraction, also ensures its preservation from the tourist development occurring in the beach communities all along Costa Rica's shoreline.
 For a memorable experience of intimacy with nature, plus personal comfort and convenience, there is really nothing quite like Casa Playa Lapa.